-- Plaintiffs re-allege and incorporate by reference all allegations set forth in all prior - Under Nevada law, false imprisonment is an unlawful violation of the personal liberty of another, and consists in confinement or detention without sufficient legal authority. - Defendants are responsible for the conduct of their employees under the doctrine - Defendants intentionally instigated or participated in the false imprisonment of Plaintiffs Moya and Lopez-Jimenez, in violation of Nevada law, by detaining Plaintiffs in Defendants' custody beyond the time or authority permitted under state law, without probable cause and in violation of the Fourth Amendment. - Plaintiffs Moya and Lopez-Jimenez suffered damages, including, but not limited to, economic losses, humiliation, fear, and emotional distress, in an amount to be determined at trial, and as a proximate result of Defendants' conduct.
-Plaintiffs are entitled to compensation for physical discomfort or inconvenience, and for any resulting physical illness or injury to health.
+- 88. Plaintiffs re-allege and incorporate by reference all allegations set forth in all prior paragraphs of this Complaint. - 89.
+Under Nevada law, false imprisonment is an unlawful violation of the personal liberty of another, and consists in confinement or detention without sufficient legal authority. - 90.
+City Defendants are responsible for the conduct of their employees under the doctrine of respondeat superior. - 91.
+City Defendants intentionally instigated or participated in the false imprisonment of Plaintiffs Moya and Lopez-Jimenez, in violation of Nevada law, by detaining Plaintiffs in City Defendants' custody beyond the time or authority permitted under state law, without probable cause and in violation of the Fourth Amendment. - 92.
+Plaintiffs Moya and Lopez-Jimenez suffered damages, including, but not limited to, economic losses, humiliation, fear, and emotional distress, in an amount to be determined at